This post may contain affiliate links. Please read my disclaimer for more information.

 The quality difference; while electric grinders can grind a lot and for many people, a manual grinder will only ever grind one shot of espresso at a time.

-- These manual grinders come with max of fifteen grind size settings from espresso fine-ground to coarsest levels.
+- These manual grinders come with a max of fifteen grind size settings from espresso fine-ground to coarsest levels.

 - It gives you small batches of ground coffee.